 In the world of Nancy Jankoski, VBS director at Cool Springs, the numbers made perfect sense.
 They were something for which God had paved the way — starting with her job.

 “Up until 2020 I was working as a director of religious education for Fort Rucker near our church,” she said.
-“When the funding for that job got cut, I switched to another job on post, and that freed me up to do more work at the church where my husband was serving as a part-time pastor.”
+“When the funding for that job got cut, I switched to another job on post, and that freed me up to do more work at the church where my (late) husband was serving as a part-time pastor (at the time).”

 It also gave her the opportunity to contact all the people she had known at Fort Rucker in the past.
 She let them know her department was being cut, but they could receive a personal newsletter she would send out regularly with Bible study resources.